Maryland Medical License Defense Lawyer Handling Licensure Matters and Disciplinary Actions Before the Maryland Board of Physicians

 Even when the Board of Physicians determines that a doctor or allied health professional has committed a serious infraction, that does not necessarily mean that his or her license will be revoked or even suspended.
 The Board has broad discretion to fashion a remedy, including placing a private letter of reprimand in the licensee's file, or imposing probationary terms and conditions on the practitioner's license.
 In fact, according to the most recent annual report from the Board, only 49 complaints resolved during the 2017 fiscal year resulted in a “total loss of license,” while only about 250 cases involved any formal disciplinary action.

 So, while it is rare for a physician or allied health professional to lose his or her license in a disciplinary proceeding, it is still a very real possibility.
 Even a lesser sanction can permanently affect a person's reputation and employment.
 That is why it is critical to take any complaint regarding professional misconduct seriously.

-Our Experienced Maryland Medical License Lawyer Can Help You - Call Today for a Consultation
+Our Experienced Maryland Medical License Defense Lawyer Can Help You - Call Today for a Consultation

 Regardless of the accusations against you, The Law Firm of J.W.
 Stafford, L.L.C., will fight to ensure the Maryland Board of Physicians treats you fairly and in accordance with the law.
 A complaint does not mean the end of your career.
 Call us today at 410-514-6099 or contact us online to schedule a confidential initial consultation.
-We can sit down with you and discuss your particular licensing situation and, working together, determine the appropriate response.
+An experienced Maryland license defense attorney will sit down with you and discuss your particular licensing situation and will help you determine the appropriate response.